 (When: on weekday evenings or on weekends)

 Star Shelter is a safe temporary refuge for women and their children who are victims of family violence.
 The aim of Star Shelter is to support individuals and families in their efforts to live free from family violence and abuse, and its volunteers play an integral part in this mission.

-We regularly look for volunteers who can assist with activities in the following areas, preferably on a weekly basis:
+We regularly look for volunteers who can assist with activities in the following areas (depending on availability of volunteering positions), preferably on a weekly basis:

 - Child-care support

 - Skills training (IT, language, financial, arts & craft)

 Note that due to the nature of our work and the individuals we serve all regular Star Shelter volunteers are required to go through a background check.

 New2U Thrift Shop